Indirect measurement of triple-Higgs coupling at an electron-positron collider with polarized beams: Introduction

 Here we give a quantitative summary of our results.
 We assume that for a c.m. energy of 250 GeV, an integrated luminosity of 2 ab$^{-1}$ would be available with polarized beams.
 The degree of polarization assumed is $-0.8$ for electrons and $+0.3$ for positrons.
-We have assumed that, as estimated in \cite{TLEP} for FCC-ee and in \cite{Fujii:2018mli} for the ILC, a precision of about 0.9\% could be possible in the measurement of the cross section for $e^+e^- \to ZH$.
+We have assumed that, as estimated in \cite{Fujii:2018mli, Fujii:2017vwa}, a precision of about 0.9\% could be possible in the measurement of the cross section for $e^+e^- \to ZH$.
 We then find that the accuracy of determination of the parameter $\kappa$ that could be obtained from the measurement of the cross section with polarized beams is about 57\% as compared to 70\% in the absence of polarization, an enhancement in sensitivity of about 18\%.
 To put it differently, at a collider like the FCC-ee, if operating at 240 GeV with polarized beams, the same sensitivity as anticipated in ref. \cite{McCullough:2013rea} could be achieved with an integrated luminosity of about 6.66 ab$^{-1}$.
+We also found that the sign-inverted combination of polarizations, {\it viz.}, $+0.8$ and $-0.3$ respectively for electrons and positrons, gives worse sensitivity as compared to the unpolarized case.

+The plan of the remaining paper is as follows.
+In the next section, we summarize the different approaches to the measurement of the Higgs self-coupling at different colliders.
+In section 3, we present the formalism, including analytical expressions, for calculating the effect of the tree-level and the loop contribution to the single-Higgs production processes.
+The effect of polarization is discussed in Section 4.
+After presenting the numerical results in Section 5, the last section (6) contains our conclusions and a discussion of the results.